Have you ever tried growing plants in regular gravel?

 My Top Substrates For Planted Tanks:

-For a detailed review of why these substrates are my go-to substrates for planted tanks, read my review below.
+For a detailed breakdown of why the aquarium substrates mentioned above are my go-to substrates for planted tanks, read my article below.

 Why Aquarium Substrates Matter